GeneZC/genezc.github.io/index.md

 ### Recent Highlights

+* June.
+24th, 2022. *WenJin* reached the 1st place (as of the time) on [CLUE Overall Benchmark](https://www.cluebenchmarks.com/rank.html).
 * Mar.
 31st, 2022.
 One long paper got accepted to [SIGIR 2022](https://sigir.org/sigir2022/program/accepted/).
 * Dec.
-27th, 2021.
-Help to develope *WenJin*, which has reached the first place (as of the time) on [CLUE classification benchmark](https://www.cluebenchmarks.com/classification.html).
+27th, 2021. *WenJin*, in-house pretrained language model in Meituan,reached the 1st place (as of the time) on [CLUE Classification Benchmark](https://www.cluebenchmarks.com/classification.html).
 * Nov.
 29th, 2021.
-Glad to join the Elite Ph.D.
+Joined the Elite Ph.D.
 Program at BIT.
+* Oct.
+20th, 2021.
+Our blog on [Applications of Fine-grained Opinion Mining in Meituan](https://tech.meituan.com/2021/10/20/the-applications-of-sentiment-analysis-meituan.html) was ready to be explored.
 * Oct.
 15th, 2021.
 Attended NLPCC 2021 and gave an oral presentation online.
 * July 30th, 2021.
 One regular paper got accepted to [NLPCC 2021](http://tcci.ccf.org.cn/conference/2021/).